froscon/SaBoT/INSTALL.md

-This software is currently developed and tested with django version 1.10
+This software is currently developed and tested with django version 1.10.

-It depends on several third party extensions that have to be installed on the system:
-+ python-lxml
-+ python-pil (for image fields)

 The system is currently used with mod_wsgi in an apache environment.
 However, it is also possible to use fastcgi.
 An example of a working apache config for mod_wsgi looks like: